ajrcarey/pdfium-render/README.md

 ## What's new

+Version 0.8.1 adds details about the maximum `PdfBitmap` buffer size that can be created by Pdfium to the documentation for the `Pixels` data type, and adds the `PdfBitmap::bytes_required_for_size()` helper function for estimating the maximum buffer size of a `PdfBitmap` of a given width and height.

 Version 0.8.0 reworks the `PdfDocument::pages()` function.
 Previously, this function returned an owned `PdfPages` instance; it now returns an immutable `&PdfPages` reference instead.
 A new `PdfDocument::pages_mut()` function returns a mutable `&mut PdfPages` reference.